tinode/chat/INSTALL.md

 	},
 ```

-5. If you bundling all available DB adapters in the Tinode binary, make sure you specify the adapter name in your `tinode.conf`.
+5. Make sure you specify the adapter name in your `tinode.conf`.
 E.g. you want to run Tinode with MySQL:
 ```js
 	"store_config: {
 		...